RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step1.md

 If you get a proper response, the OCI is configured correctly and you can proceed.
 If you run into an error, ask for help from your instructor.

-Prepare a number of environment variables.
 Note: the assumptions here is a compartment called *lab-compartment*.
 In that compartment we will create our compute instance and we will use **ASHBURN-AD-1** as our availability domain.
 We will use shape **VM.Standard2** for our compute instance.
 If you are interested on which other shapes exist, please take a look at [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm "VM Shapes").

 The name of our compute instance is going to be ***nginxLAB+LAB_ID*** (e.g. **ngninxLAB1**).

 When creating your keys, please use the path **/root/keys/lab**.

+Now let's prepare some environment variables:

 ```
 export CS=$(oci iam compartment list)